 Family relations, population sizes and isolation

 Population size is also important when you save seed from year to year.
 Plants like lettuce, beans and peas that are self pollinated only need a relatively small population from which to save seed.
-Squashes, corn and members of the brassica family that are cross pollinated need much larger populations to prevent the plants from suffering from inbreeding depression.
+Squashes, corn and members of the brassica family that are cross pollinated need larger populations to prevent the plants from exhibiting inbreeding depression.
 Make sure to plant as many individuals as you can given the way the crop is pollinated.
-Pollination, Isolation, and Population size handout.

 Flowers, pollination and seed formation